Pixelsuft/v86_wasm_all/README.md

 # Virtual x86 WASM All
-Virual x86 with all files needs to run.
+Virual x86 with all files to run.
 # Images
 Only Windows 1.01 (for testing)
 # Downloads